SAMRS: Scaling-up Remote Sensing Segmentation Dataset with Segment Anything Model: Implementation

 \subsection{Datasets}

-In this study, we employ SAM on four different RS object detection datasets, namely HRSC2016 \cite{hrsc2016}, DOTA-V2.0 \cite{dotav2}, DIOR \cite{dior}, and FAIR1M-2.0 \cite{fair1m}.
+In this study, we employ SAM on four public RS object detection datasets, namely HRSC2016 \cite{hrsc2016}, DOTA-V2.0 \cite{dotav2}, DIOR \cite{dior}, and FAIR1M-2.0 \cite{fair1m}.
+DOTA, DIOR, and FAIR1M are three large-scale datasets \cite{fair1m}.
 HRSC2016 is primarily designed for ship detection and comprises only one category.
 In comparison to the other three datasets, it has the smallest data volume.
 Additionally, in the testing set, 124 images possess bounding box annotations and pixel-level labels simultaneously, making it highly suitable for evaluating the accuracy of SAM annotations.
 Therefore, we conduct an ablation study on the testing set consisting of the aforementioned 124 images to determine the optimal configuration for SAM.
 Following this, we generate segmentation labels for the remaining datasets.
 To obtain a segmentation dataset with more images or categories, we opt for the latest versions of DOTA and FAIR1M.
 Based on the available annotations, we only transform the training and validation sets of DOTA-V2.0 and FAIR1M-2.0, while for DIOR, all data has been utilized.
+Here, according to the licenses, DOTA, DIOR, and FAIR1M can be used for academic purposes.